Category: UX advice / Ecommerce guides

 This is the final part of my series explaining the core ecommerce experience funnel—what each step needs to do to convert users.
 Here’s the intro, landing pages are part two, listings is part three, and product pages are part four.

 The checkout flow is the sharp end of the ecommerce funnel: if the user has got this far then they have shown that they are very keen on what you're selling and are ready to make a purchase.
-This is the functional step of getting the requisite information to make that happen.
+The checkout is the functional step of getting the requisite information to make that happen.

 There are really only four potential sections to a checkout flow.
-You may not need all of them but you certainly shouldn't need more than this.
-At a high level these four are product customisations; delivery information; billing information; and payment details.
+You may not need all of them but you shouldn't need any more than this.
+These four are the basket or product customisations; delivery information; billing information; and payment details.
 These steps could be separate pages or they could just be sections on a single page, as long as they are split out so it is clear for the user what is required at each point.

-Billing information is one step which is going to be required by almost all sites as it checks payment card details match the person paying.
+Billing information is a step which is going to be required by almost all sites as it checks payment card details match the person paying.
 It is required by most payment providers, and usually means a name and address (you can speed up this step by asking the user if it's the same as the delivery one, which it often is).
 You should ask for an email address by this point so you can contact them about their order—and if it's a digital product, this will form the delivery mechanism.

-The linear nature of a checkout flow means there’s a clear metric as to whether something has succeeded or not: either the user proceeds to the next step and ultimately pays or they don’t.
+The linear nature of a checkout flow means there’s a clear metric as to whether something has succeeds or not: either the user proceeds to the next step and ultimately pays or they don’t.
 This makes it easy to monitor the data and see whether it is working.
 You should have a funnel measuring how successful these steps are and the one with the lowest conversion is your first port of call to improve.

-The checkout flow is one step in the ecommerce chain whose days may be numbered—certainly in the sense of having a custom one for every different store.
+The checkout flow is one step in the ecommerce chain whose days may be numbered—certainly in the sense of having a custom one for every store.
 With the convenience of payment wallets on mobile like Apple and Android Pay containing all of a user’s details, they can just pay with a fingerprint (or a face).